Leakage during pregnancy – the best leak proof maternity wear

 → Middle layer – here’s where the fluids and odors are locked away

-↓ Bottom layer – water proof to ensure any leaks from staining your clothes and whatever you are sitting on
+↓ Bottom layer – water proof to make sure no leaks will stain your clothes

 If you are leaking a lot after your pregnancy you might want to go for a pee proof underwear with even greater absorption capacity.
-I recommend this high waist bikini bottoms.
-They're super stylish, comfortable and holds up to 20 ml of fluids.
-Feel safe, secure and fresh all through your days with this one.
+I recommend taking a look at Speax pee-proof underwear selection.

 Leaking breast milk?